EddieNewcastle/All_3D_Descriptors_RDKit/README.md

-# Crippen-Mol
+# 3D Descriptors
-Example how to calculate CrippenMR using RDKit, Calculate molecular formulas and Calcuate the # of atoms per smile including Hydrogens.
+Example how to calculate the 3D descriptors in RDKit.

 Just load https://mybinder.org and paste the URL https://github.com/EddieNewcastle/Crippen-Mol into the top and hit LAUNCH